-The HL ABC funds are designed with reference to the level of investment risk each can take: "A" stands for adventurous; "B" stands for balanced and "C" for conservative.
+The HL A, B and C funds are designed with reference to the level of investment risk each can take: "A" stands for adventurous; "B" stands for balanced and "C" for conservative.
 In broad terms, the idea of the funds is that A is higher risk, C is lower risk and B is in the middle of the two.

 - The A fund is the Rathbone Global Opportunities fund.
 This invests almost completely in company shares, including those of higher-risk smaller companies.
-Presently, the fund mainly invests in developed markets, such as the US, the UK and Europe. - The B fund is the Baillie Gifford Managed fund.
-This invests between 40% and 85% of its value into company shares, although the managers of the fund are prepared to change where it invests depending on the economic outlook. - The C fund is the BNY Mellon Real Return fund.
-This aims to produce attractive inflation beating returns over the long term with fewer ups and downs than the stock market.
-This fund aims to beat the return you can earn on cash (1 month GBP LIBOR) by at least 4% each year.
+Presently, the fund mainly invests in developed markets, such as the US, the UK and Europe. - The B fund is the Baillie Cifford Managed fund.
+This invests between 40% and 85% of its value into company shares, although the managers of the fund are prepared to change where it invests depending on the economic outlook. - The C fund is the Troy Trojan fund.
+This fund aims to grow ahead of inflation over the longer term, with less volatility than the broader global stock market or portfolio that's mainly invested in shares.